dianapatrong/DE101_SQL/Lab4_More_SQL_Clauses/README.md

 ![World Database ERD](documentation_images/world_erd.png)

+## Cheatsheet

+You can take a look at the SQL Joins cheat sheet here -> [SQL Joins Cheatsheet](documentation_images/joins-cheat-sheet-a4.pdf)

 ## Designing a query

 Figure out how to write your SQL queries, the following questions will help you out: